Emperor2004/Snake-Game/README.md

-# Snake
+# Snake Game - An Amazing Game
- A python snack game
+> _A python snake game in which you will spend most of your time._